 In accordance with Nasdaq's Marketplace Rule 5810(c)(3)(A), we had a period of 180 calendar days, or until May 15, 2019, to regain compliance with the Minimum Bid Price Requirement.
 However, the bid price of the Company's common stock did not close at or above \$1.00 per share for a minimum of 10 consecutive business days, and therefore we did not regain compliance with the Minimum Bid Price Requirement by May 15, 2019.
-However, we may be eligible for additional time.
-To qualify for additional time, we would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and would need to provide written notice of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
-We have provided such notice to the Staff; however, if it appears to the Staff that we will not be able to cure the deficiency, or if we are otherwise not eligible, the Staff would notify us that our securities would be subject to delisting.
-In the event of such notification, we may appeal the Staff's determination to delist its securities, but there can be no assurance the Staff would grant our request for continued listing.
+On May 16, 2019, Nasdaq notified the Company that while the Company had not regained compliance with the Minimum Bid Price Requirement, it was eligible for an additional 180-day grace period, or until November 11, 2019, to regain compliance.
+Nasdaq's determination was based on the Company having met the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on The Nasdaq Capital Market, with the exception of the Minimum Bid Price Requirement, and on the Company's written notice to Nasdaq of its intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.